5 Must Read Ultra Running Books for Runners

 Ultramarathon Man: Confessions of an All-Night Runner

 by Dean Karnazes

 Famously known for completing 50 marathons in 50 states in 50 days and humorously notorious for ordering pizza delivery during his exceedingly long training runs, Ultramarathon man Dean Karnazes writes about some of his most incredible running adventures to date.
 If it’s winning the Badwater 135 through Death Valley, running 262 miles without rest, or pioneering the first marathon to the South Pole, Dean Karnazes is one ultra runner’s book that any athlete can benefit from.
 Ultramarathon Man is not only intriguing and inspirational but is written in a style that is both relatable and relative even for a non-ultra marathon runner.
-This is one reason why he has so elogantley streamlined ultra marathon running, a once unrecognized sport that flew well below the athletic radar.
+This is one reason why he has so elegantly streamlined ultramarathon running, a once unrecognized sport that flew well below the athletic radar.
 If I remember correctly, I read this one while training for my first ultra marathon.
 Reading his stories makes the impossible seem much more possible with each turn of the page.

 Run!
 26.2 Stories of Blisters and Bliss